 I’ve devoted the last 20 years of my life to understanding, mastering, and teaching others the keys to growing recurring revenue and increasing profitability.
 Here’s where I see most MSPs falling off the rails.

-Slip-Up #1: Selling technology
+Sales mistake #1: Selling technology

 Typically, customers don’t care as much as we do about individual features such as patch management, anti-spyware, anti-spam, backup, endpoint security, monitoring, cloud computing, and software as a service.
 What they care about is how technology impacts their business.
 Increasing user productivity, decreasing risk, and keeping costs under control are the focus of every business leader.